xraypy/xraylarch/doc/xray/index.rst

     probabilities of the individual lines.
 The returned probability will be the total probability for all lines in the family.

-    The fluorescence yield will also be returned, with value from :func:`xray_edge` if the provided incident_energy is above or near the corresponding edge energy.
+    The fluorescence yield will also be returned, giving the same value as :func:`xray_edge` if the provided incident_energy is above or near the corresponding edge energy.
 The energy_margin controls the allowed proximity to the edge energy, so that the returned fluorescence yield will be 0 if the incident energy < edge energy + energy_margin.

 .. function:: core_width(z_or_symbol, edge)